-The circuit used 4 quad op-amps, three of the op-amps were used for the filtering circuit, and the last op-amp was used for the buffer.
+The circuit uses 4 quad op-amps, three of the op-amps are used for the filtering circuit, and the last op-amp is used for the buffer.
 To simplify the design and for quality control 1 uF capacitors are used for all filters, with the values of the resistors changing to set the filter cutoff points.

 You will notice that the circuit also includes a +5 volt voltage regulator.
 This added a +5 volt output to the circuit, which could be used to control the volume of the attached Roland guitar synth.
 A few acoustic players wanted to be able to control the volume of their synth with a foot pedal, rather than using the GK S-Volume control.

 All the parts for building the Filter-Buffer should be readily available, though you may have to purchase from a large distributor such as Mouser Electronics to get the exact value of the resistors required.